-Berrien County honors the lives of the two bailiffs that were gunned down
+Berrien County honors the lives of the two court officers who were gunned down

 On Monday the Berrien County courthouse hosted a community potluck to honor the lives of the two bailiffs killed in the shooting.
 Among those in attendance was the man who has to fill the shoes of Joe Zangaro, one of the men gunned down.